shubhendu1982/Kafka-Demultiplexer/README.md

 # Kafka-Demultiplexer

 # Task 1 - Reproducible Environment - Setup single node kafka cluster environment
+     Used docker-compose.yml file in order to setup single node kafka cluster environment.
+Below are the images used for setting up the environment

+     cp-kafka:6.2.0 - Docker Image for Kafka
+     cp-zookeeper:6.2.0 - Docker Image for Zookeeper to store kafka metadata

     # 1) Pull Zookeeper and kafka docker image
          docker-compose pull